GregReddick/ComTestLibrary/README.md

 /cpp_opt "/E /I C:\Progra~2\wi3cf2~1\10\include\10.0.19041.0\um"
 /win32
 "D:\src.cs\ComTestLibrary\definitions.idl"
-/tlb "D:\src.cs\ComTestLibrary\bin\Debug\net5.0-windows7.0\ComTestLibrary.comhost.tlb"
+/tlb "D:\src.cs\ComTestLibrary\bin\x86\Debug\net5.0-windows\ComTestLibraryx86.comhost.tlb"
 ```
+There are actually two different response files: responsex86.txt and

-This file will need to be tweaked to match your file system.
-In particular,
+responsex64.txt.
+These files will need to be tweaked to match your file system.
-you will need to change the 10.0.19041 and 14.28.29828 version numbers to
+In particular, you will need to change the 10.0.19041 and 14.28.29828 version
-match what is the current version on your machine.
-You will also need to
+numbers to match what is the current version on your machine.
+You will also
-change the drive and path of the ComTestLibrary.
-As mentioned above the MIDL
+need to change the drive and path of the ComTestLibrary.
+As mentioned above
-compiler gets picky about having spaces in file names, so the
+the MIDL compiler gets picky about having spaces in file names, so the
 Progra~2\Micros~2 needs to match the short names for your C:\Program Files
 (x86)\Microsoft Visual Studio directory. the C:\Progra~2\wi3cf2~1 needs to
 match the short names of the C:\Program Files (x86)\Windows Kits directory.